mx1001/boxcutter_manual/docs/shape_ngon.md

 # Ngon Cyclic

+> Cyclic refers to closing the shape.
+Toggling cyclic will open the shape up instead of closing it.

 Pressing C during draw will cycle cyclic mode.
 We intend to make this into a dedicated tool down the road but for now it is a feature of ngon.

 > Cyclic is intended to be used with T for solidification before apply.
 Otherwise it has a 30% chance of doing a bisect.